It doesn’t really make sense.

 This reflects a confusion I see all the time.
 I want to clear that up once and for all.

-And, while I don’t know exactly what it is you want to accomplish, I can suggest a few ideas to perhaps mimic in some way some of the things that might solve your problem.
+And, while I don’t know exactly what you want to accomplish, I can suggest a few ideas to perhaps mimic in some way the solution you are seeking.

 Become a Patron of Ask Leo! and go ad-free!